 Add the red wine and cook for about 5 minutes or until the wine has reduced.
 Add the Italian passata and water.
 Bring to the boil, then add the tomato paste.
 Reduce the heat to very low, then simmer for 1 hour.
 Add the peas and simmer for a further 1 hour or until the ragù has reduced to your required consistency.
 Stir the ragù occasionally so that the sauce does not stick to the pot and burn.
 Remove from the heat and allow to cool for 30 minutes, then transfer half of the ragù to a large bowl.

-Place a large pot with water and rice on high heat.
-Add a pinch of salt and cook for ¾ of the ‘al dente’ cooking time – refer to the cooking time specified in pasta packet instructions.
+Preheat to 180°C conventional oven (350° Fahrenheit/Gas 4).
+Place a large pot with water and bring to the boil over high heat.
+Add a pinch of salt and the rice.
+Cook for 10 minutes or until ‘al dente’ (firm to the bite).
 Drain the rice and transfer to the large bowl with ragù.
 Toss to combine and season with salt to taste.

 Generously butter a 24 cm loose-bottomed round cake tin on the bottom and sides.
 Coat the bottom and sides with breadcrumbs and reserve any remaining breadcrumbs (it will be sprinkled on top).

 Cover the bottom and sides of the cake tin using 2/3 of the saucy rice, then use the back of a metal spoon to press it down and level it on the bottom and sides.
 Spoon half of the remaining ragù in the middle of the cake pan, using the back of the metal spoon to press down to level it.
 Arrange the boiled eggs and mozzarella over the ragù, continuing to press it down then top with the remaining ragù (allow 2 cm from the top).
 Cover with remaining saucy rice and top with remaining breadcrumbs.